This dictionary covers graphic design, prepress and print terminology

 The physiological sensation of different wavelengths of the electromagnetic spectrum on the eye (the effect is actually a lot more fun than its description)

 Maintaining the ratio of cyan, magenta, and yellow ink during printing.
 This will keep all color hues consistent and produce a picture with the desired color, one without an unwanted color cast or color bias.

 Carried on all four-color process jobs to show the amount of ink used, the trapping, and the relative densities across the press sheet.
 A guide for the platemaker and the pressman.

 The process of dividing a monochrome representation of a page so that the appropriate areas will proof or print in the appropriate color.

 A procedure to standardize a video monitor, input scanner or output color printer to standard set of values so that WYSIWYG (What You See Is What You Get).

-An unwanted overall discoloration of an original copy, color proof or reproduction caused by an overabundance of one color pigment or light.
-Colour casts result in bluish red, pinkish blue, etc. reproduction.
+An unwanted overall discoloration of an original copy, color proof, or reproduction caused by an overabundance of one color pigment or light.
+Color casts result in bluish-red, pinkish-blue, etc. reproduction.
 The color cast can be digitally altered during or after scanning by using gamma correction.

 – A technique to reduce the amount of data in a color image file by removing large amounts of redundant data.

 A deliberate change of certain colors in the original when it is reproduced.
 The customer may have requested the modification, or it may be needed because of the colorants that were used to reproduce the image.
 Inks for process color are not pure colors; each appears as though it is contaminated with the other two colors and has a hue error that requires the compensation in the separation images.
 The changes can be made electronically, photographically, or manually so that the separation films produce the desired result.